ashrivastav875/Library-management-System-/SECURITY.md

 # 🛡️ Security Documentation

-This document outlines the security measures implemented in the Book Catalog API.
+This document outlines the security measures implemented in the Library Management System.

 ## Overview